named-data/NDN-CCL-API/face.rst

 Face.expressInterest Method (from Name)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Encode name as an Interest, using the interestTemplate if supplied, send the interest through the transport, read the entire response and call onData.
-If the interest times out according to interest lifetime, call onTimeout (if not omitted).
+Encode name as an Interest, using the interestTemplate if supplied, send the interest through the transport, read the entire response and call onData, onTimeout or onNetworkNack as described below.

 .. note::